 Aetherspouts is a very interesting Blue card in Magic the Gathering’s Magic 2015 Core Set.
-It was an extremely strong Limited card that even saw some Standard sideboard play for awhile.
-That was because of the crazy aggro decks in the format before Innistrad block rotated out of Standard.
-Yes, it costs three generic mana and two Blue mana (3UU).
-Still, it’s an instant spell that is clearly a better version of Aetherize.
+It was an extremely strong Limited card if you were playing Blue at all, thanks to being a powerful game-swinging removal spell at instant speed.
+Aetherspouts even saw some Standard sideboard play for awhile before the Innistrad block rotated from Standard in late 2015.

+While five mana seems like a lot for an instant, with a casting cost of three generic mana and two Blue mana (3UU), it’s a clearly a better version of Aetherize.
 For reference, Aetherize is an Instant from Gatecrash for 3U that returns all attacking creatures to their owner’s hand.
 But, Aetherspouts is a somewhat better card because it returns attacking creatures to the deck for only one more mana.
 That’s much more devastating for an opponent to deal with if it’s a lot of creatures that are being returned.

 Aetherspouts creates even more havoc for your opponent by forcing them to decide which creatures go on top and which creatures go on the bottom of the deck.
 So, instead of simply giving your opponent their creatures back to their hand, you deprive them of all those creatures for the time being.
 Since your opponent will have to draw them again, they have to choose whether they want to draw those creatures sooner or later.

 Plus, any token creatures are simply gone forever, making Aetherspouts particularly nasty against token-heavy aggro decks.
 Also, even if an opponent’s creatures have protection from blue, hex proof, or shroud, Aetherspouts doesn’t target.
 So, as long as a creature declared an attack, it’s going back to the deck.